alphagov/tech-docs-gem/README.md

 ## Usage

-To [generate a new site with the template](https://alphagov.github.io/tech-docs-manual/#create-a-new-site), see the manual.
+👉 Find out how to [generate a new website with the Tech Docs Template][tdt-readme].

 ## Contributing